anoopmundathan/frontend-nanodegree-feedreader/README.md

 # Feed Reader Testing Project

-This Project is part of Udacity Front End Web Developer Nanodegree and it demonstrate 'test driven development' using  framework [Jasmine](http://jasmine.github.io/)
+This Project is part of Udacity Front End Web Developer Nanodegree and it demonstrate 'test driven development' using  Testing framework [Jasmine](http://jasmine.github.io/)

 # How to run this application
 1. Clone the repository